U.S. Visas

 Available

-Document Name: Uittreksel uit de geboorteakte, Dienst van de burgerlijke stand
+Document Name: Uittreksel uit de geboorteakte, Dienst van de burgerlijke stand van

-Issuing Authority: Civil Registry Office of the city/town where the birth was registered
+Issuing Authority: Civil Registry Office of the city/town where the birth was registered.

-Special Seal(s) / Color / Format: Local registrar’s office official seal, white paper, different format depending on issuance date
+Special Seal(s) / Color / Format: Local registrar’s office seal, white paper, different format depending on issuance date

 Issuing Authority Personnel Title: Civil servant officer at the registrar’s office